 For connectivity applications to continue providing quality user experiences, they must use the combination of both the cloud and the intelligent edge to process massive quantities of data in real time.
 With 5G, the amount of data generated from user devices accelerates, requiring even more data to be stored, moved, processed and secured efficiently.

-Micron has long been at the forefront of memory and storage technology, and we hold that place today with our powerful, fast DRAM memory chips, our high-density NAND flash memory, and innovative 3D XPoint™ technology.
+Micron has long been at the forefront of memory and storage technology, and we hold that place today with our powerful, fast DRAM memory chips and our high-density NAND flash memory.
 We are committed to helping keep the world’s 5G connections flowing by delivering memory innovation and engineering expertise to our customers and partners.

 Knowing that Micron is doing our part to help everyone tune into the world outside our doors, even when we’re staying indoors, provides us with a sense of empowerment.
 And when we can’t visit the people we love in person, technology can act as a second set of eyes and ears, increasing connections and perhaps easing our worries.